The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 6. Ready to publish/promote

-Would you benefit from having more time to prepare for publishing or promoting?
+Would you benefit from having more time to promote at in-person or online events?

 Y/N